Ekuru Aukot, Wife Caught Up In Sh600,000 Car Fraud

 Read: Aukot Accuses Parties Registrar Nderitu Of Bias After Approving Thirdway Alliance Ouster

-For instance, the letter by Njoroge’s lawyer says that on November 4, 2020, he received a summon by the DCI Kabete police station where he was accused of stealing the vehicle from Aukot and his wife.
+The letter by Njoroge’s lawyer says that on November 4, 2020, he received a summon by the DCI Kabete police station where he was accused of stealing the vehicle from Aukot and his wife.

-Njoroge is said to have honored the summons by the DCI and upon showing up, the vehicle was impounded with the pledge that investigations into the matter would be done.
+Njoroge is said to have honored the summons by the DCI and upon showing up, the vehicle was impounded with the pledge that investigations into the matter would commence.

-However, a few days later, Njoroge reportedly learnt that the impounded vehicle had been released to Aukot despite having purchased from m for value.
+However, a few days later, Njoroge reportedly learnt that the impounded vehicle had been released to Aukot despite having purchased it.

 “To our clients utter shock and dismay, on or about November 8, 2020, he learnt through the investigating officer in the matter that the vehicle, which he had lawfully purchased from Dr Ekuru Aukot for value had been released to Ekuru without any colour of right,” reads the letter by Lawyer Salun.